911 (Lady Gaga song): Remixes

 Neil Z. Yeung of AllMusic called the remix one of the highlights of Dawn of Chromatica, saying that "Charli XCX and A.G.
 Cook revive '911' as a pulsing digital epic".
 Pitchfork's Jamieson Cox praised the "crystalline hyperpop" remix and its "stunning" final verse and outro, dubbing it "some of Charli's finest work since Pop 2," her mixtape from 2017.
 Alexa Camp of Slant Magazine thought that XCX "injects some much-needed expressiveness" in the song, while Cook "drags [it] from the late aughts into something approaching the future."
 Robin Murray of Clash praised the remix as "stellar".
-Vinyl Chapters Caillou Pettis found it one of the remix album's standouts, with "some truly incredible vocals" from XCX.
 Writing for Gigwise, Alex Rigotti called it the third best track on the record, which "transforms the rigid, robotic original into something way more chaotic, but tense", delivering "high drama" while "sounding utterly transcendental".
 She appreciated XCX for "performing more in her vocal style instead of conforming to Gaga's standards".
 Joey Nolfi of Entertainment Weekly thought that XCX reimagined the song "into something that suits her own brand while bringing out new layers in Gaga's raw lyrics."
 The A.V.
 Club's Gabrielle Sanchez felt that XCX and Cook "let their imaginations get away from them", "convoluting" Gaga's original by downplaying its "standout parts".
 She also regarded the new verses by XCX as "only so-so."
 The remix peaked at number 14 on the Billboard Hot Dance/Electronic Songs chart.